 Just because you can’t drive does not mean you can’t leave your house.
 In fact, it’s easier now than ever to get from place to place without a car.

 - Public transportation.
 Buses, trams, and light-rail systems can get you from place to place at a low cost with no driving involved.
 In some cities, you can get a discount on a transportation pass with proof of a vision-related disability.

 - Ridesharing.
-Companies like Uber and Lyft let you hail a car from your phone, and you don't need cash to pay your driver.
+Companies like Uber and Lyft let you hail a car from your phone, and you do not need cash to pay your driver.

 - Cycling.
 Some cities make bike riding both safe and easy.
 Cyclists move at a slower speed than drivers do, and that could help you accommodate some vision problems.

 - Walking.
-It's healthy for your body to walk a bit each day, and you might enjoy the stroll too.
-If your vision is quite poor, you'll need sturdy shoes and a walking stick to make the trip safely.
+It’s healthy for your body to walk a bit each day, and you might enjoy the stroll too.
+If your vision is quite poor, you will need sturdy shoes and a walking stick to make the trip safely.